Adris, Koncar, Podravka boost Croatia’s share indices

 Sofia bourse indices reverse losses amid soaring turnover

-September 20 (SeeNews) - Moldova's central bank said that it decided to keep its monetary policy rate unchanged at 6% after five previous cuts delivered since August 2022 in an effort to bring inflation back within its target band of 3.5%-6.5%.
+August 10 (SeeNews) - Moldova's central bank decided to keep its monetary policy rate unchanged at 6% after five previous cuts delivered since August 2022 in an effort to bring inflation back within its target band of 3.5%-6.5%.

-Interest rates on overnight loans and deposits were also left unchanged, at 8% and 4% per annum respectively, the central bank, BNM, said in a press release on Tuesday.
+Interest rates on overnight loans and deposits were also maintained at 8% and 4% per annum, respectively, the central bank, BNM, said in a press release on Wednesday.

-The BNM's executive board will hold its next monetary policy meeting on November 7, when it will examine the possibility of further lowering the base rate.
+The BNM's executive board will hold its next monetary policy meeting on September 19.

 You have run out of free articles this month.